cccbr/runningatower/content/docs/buildingateam/outing/index.md

 Consider delgating the organising of the ringing at each tower.
 A seperate person per tower will spread the workload.
 It can give people who might not often get the chance, an opportunity to run the ringing.

+**REMEMBER**
+- the towers and beels being visited are the property of others (normally churches) so respect this.
-**REMEMBER** despite all efforts to ensure a smooth operation, anything that goes wrong is the responsibilty of the organiser.
+- despite all efforts to ensure a smooth operation, the organiser may need to intervene.

 ## Image Credits